tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ```

-To support this `defun` imposes some requirements on the decorated function:
+To support this `function` imposes some requirements on the decorated function:

 1. State (like `tf.Variable` objects) are only created the first time the function `f` is called. \
 How that is accomplished is left up to the implementation of `f`. \
-If any variables are created in the first execution of `f`, then `@tf.defun` will trace `f` a second time in order to record the behavior that will be used from then on.
+If any variables are created in the first execution of `f`, then `@tf.function` will trace `f` a second time in order to record the behavior that will be used from then on.
 No variables may be created during that second trace, or any other trace after that (due to different dtypes, shapes, or non-tensor arguments).
 1. The caller must make sure that any variable referenced by the function still exists whenever the function is evaluated. \
-`@tf.defun` itself will keep only weak references to these created variables.
+`@tf.function` itself will keep only weak references to these created variables.
 Thus, if the referenced state does not exist when the decorated function is invoked, an exception will be raised.

 In the future we may want to allow for function local `tf.Variable`s, which are created and destroyed each time the decorated function is invoked.

 ### Trace Caches

-Every argument to a `defun` decorated Python function (`F`) must be either:
+Every argument to a `function` decorated Python function (`F`) must be either: